 Transformative Passion and Knowledge

 Yes, I get it.
 People are building businesses to make money and everyone is jumping on the pet popularity bandwagon.
 But when you speak with entrepreneurs and others working in the space, you hear the sincere and generous motivations driving this change.
-A genuine compassion for people and animals underlies so much of the innovation taking place in our industry.
-Which brings me to my final point that…
+Genuine compassion for people and animals underlies so much of the innovation taking place in our industry.
+This brings me to my final point that…

 Animals Are Awesome